-Parts of Gleadless Valley fall into the 10% most deprived neighbourhoods in the country, and although similar areas in Sheffield have had regeneration activity in the past, this has not happened in Gleadless Valley.
+Parts of Gleadless Valley fall into the 10% most deprived neighbourhoods in the country and, although similar areas in Sheffield have had regeneration activity in the past, this has not happened in Gleadless Valley.

 Gleadless Valley is a popular estate and it has been home to some residents for many years.
 There are many positive features about Gleadless Valley and it is evident the community cares about what happens at Gleadless Valley.
 In recent years we have noticed that more residents in the area are choosing not to settle in Gleadless Valley as a long term home.

 From listening to concerns the time had come to talk to residents to find out what they think about their neighbourhood and for us to explore whether the Council or other organisations could do things differently in Gleadless Valley to help make it a better place to live.
-There are no plans for demolition, and there may be a plan to include new build homes in our master plan.

 Questions raised by Gleadless Valley TARA and local residents

 Gleadless Valley TARA and local residents asked if people were to be moved out of the Gleadless Valley area during any major work, would they be allowed to return with no increase in rent or costs?